Learn More About My Approach To:

 Anger exists on a spectrum, and together we can help you to transition your unhealthy anger into much healthier annoyance and frustration.
 The person who is most negatively impacted and punished by your anger is YOU.
 I can help you learn how to control your anger before it controls you and your life!

 Anxiety never changes an outcome nor does it give you more control over your future.
-Anxiety does not resolve the challenges that await you, rather it robs you of your peace in the present.
+Anxiety does not resolve the challenges that await you, rather it robs you of your inner peace in the present.
 In order to treat anxiety, I will help you to understand the relationship between your anxiety and your beliefs.
-By identifying, disputing, and replacing specific beliefs pertaining to your anxiety with effective new beliefs, we can transform your unhealthy anxiety into healthier alternative emotions, which will psychologically release you from your anxious thoughts, feelings, and behaviors.
+By identifying, disputing, and replacing the specific beliefs responsible for causing your anxiety, with rational and effective new beliefs, we can transform your unhealthy anxiety into healthier alternative emotions, which will release you from your anxiety-related thoughts, feelings, and behaviors.

-Using compassionate, solution--focused, goal-oriented rational emotive behavior therapy (REBT), as well as techniques rooted in classic cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT) and mindfulness-based cognitive therapy (MBCT), I can show you how and why anxiety is an unhealthy and unhelpful emotion, and that you are capable of learning both to sit with it, channel it into something creative and constructive, and ultimately conquer it!
+Using compassionate, solution--focused, goal-oriented rational emotive behavior therapy (REBT), as well as additional CBT-based techniques rooted in cognitive therapy (CT), acceptance and commitment therapy (ACT), mindfulness-based cognitive therapy (MBCT), and even stoic philosophy, I can show you how and why anxiety is an unhealthy and unhelpful emotion, and that you are capable of learning both to sit with it, channel it into something creative and constructive, and ultimately conquer it!

-For those battling any chronic pain and illness, the psychological and emotional symptoms can sometimes be more debilitating than the physical discomfort itself.
-As we explore your personal experience with chronic pain and illness, I will help you to examine the relationship between how you think about your pain and illness, and how you feel and behave as a consequence of your thinking.
+The development and diagnosis of a chronic pain condition is a life transition that can be accompanied by psychological and emotional symptoms that are sometimes more debilitating than the physical discomfort itself.
+As we explore your personal experience with chronic pain, I will help you to examine the relationship between how you think about your pain, and how you feel and behave as a consequence of your thinking.

-Rational emotive behavior therapy (REBT) and cognitive behavior therapy (CBT) can be incredibly beneficial in providing support, offering excellent coping skills, and facilitating you with reframing the way you think about your chronic pain and illness to help you find purpose in your pain.
+Rational emotive behavior therapy (REBT) and cognitive behavior therapy (CBT) can be incredibly beneficial in providing support, offering excellent coping skills, and facilitating you with reframing the way you think about your chronic condition to help you find purpose in your pain.